| |

 • Pulse mushrooms: Add mushrooms to food processor and pulse a few times but not too fine.

-• Cook veggies: Heat olive oil in a skillet over medium heat.
-Add onions, celery, carrots, garlic, and mushrooms and cook until onions turn translucent and the liquid evaporates, about 5 minutes.
+• Parcook veggies: Heat olive oil in a skillet over medium heat.
+Add onions, celery, carrots, garlic, and a pinch of salt and cook just until the veggies are crisp-tender, about 5 minutes.
+Be careful not to overcook the veggies – they should retain some crunch.

 • Toast tomato paste: Add tomato paste and stir for 30 seconds, then remove from heat.
-Set aside to cool for a few minutes.
+Transfer the veggie mixture to a bowl to cool.

 • Pulse oats and walnuts: Add oats to food processor and pulse to form a flour.
 Add walnuts and pulse a few times until crumbly but not finely ground.
 Transfer to a large mixing bowl.

-• Pulse tofu and lentils: Add tofu and lentils to food processor and pulse until coarsely chopped.
-Add to the mixing bowl with oats and walnuts.
+• Pulse tofu and lentils: Add tofu and lentils to food processor and pulse a few times until crumbly but not finely ground.
+Add to the mixing bowl.

-• Combine mixture: To the same mixing bowl, add the ground flax, chickpea flour, cooked veggies, and all the spices and seasonings.
-Mix well to combine.
+• Combine mixture: To the same mixing bowl, add the flax egg, chickpea flour, cooked veggies, and all the spices and seasonings.

 • Rest: Cover the bowl and rest in the fridge for at least 30 minutes to allow the mixture to thicken.